nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 -------|--------
 Alphanumeric | character that is either an alphabet (capitalised and non-capitalised) or a numerical number.
 JSON | JSON is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays (or other serializable values).
+CSV | CSV is a delimited text file format that uses a comma to separate values.
+It is generally used to move data to and from programs such as Microsoft Excel and Google Sheets.
 Command Line Interface (CLI) | a text-based interface that is used to operate software, allowing the user to respond to visual prompts via typing commands.
 Graphic User Interface (GUI) | a system of interactive visual components for computer software, which allows users to interact via many visual components.
 Java | a computing platform for application development.
 Source Control runs on Java.